 Objectives of the CRT meeting

 To establish a comprehensive and actionable roadmap for the trustworthy implementation of AI into clinical practice within cardiology, ensuring that AI tools are reliable, evidence-based, and contribute to improved patient outcomes.
 This roadmap will be developed through collaboration between the medical industry, regulators, notified bodies, professional societies, policy makers, payers and patient representatives.
-Insights and findings from the meeting will be summarised and distributed via academic publications including a white paper and industry reports.
+Insights and findings from the meeting will be summarized and distributed via academic publications including a white paper and industry reports.

 Objectives of the 2nd CRT on AI meeting: